 Simplified study plan

-Candidates must hold a Bachelor’s degree in microengineering.
-Holders of a Bachelor’s degree in computer science, electrical engineering, mechanical engineering, or any related field with an interdisciplinary background (mastering at least two of the three following fields: computer science, electronics, and mechanical engineering) may also be accepted.
+A Bachelor’s degree in Computer science, Electrical engineering, Mechanical engineering, or any related field with an interdisciplinary background and excellent academic records may also be accepted.
+However, candidates must master at least two of the three following fields: computer science, electronics, and mechanical engineering.
+Additional credits to fill any gaps may be required.